RHS Admin Team

 Mrs. Gordon coordinates SOL and other testing and supervises the Fine Arts and English departments.
 She attended the University of Pittsburgh at Johnstown and eared BS in Mathematics Education.
 She also attended George Mason University and earned a Master's in Curriculum and Instruction followed by earning an Ed.
 S. in Educational Leadership from Liberty University.
 Mrs. Gordon taught secondary mathematics for 11 years before spending 9 years working in human resources as a recruitment and retention specialist and director.
 Before coming to Riverbend, she directed a program for individuals moving into teaching from other careers through the Virginia Community College System.

 Mrs. Courtney Johnson-Minor supervises the School Counseling department and is the school counselor for students with last names T-Z. She attended Southern University at New Orleans in New Orleans, LA and earned a Bachelor of Science in Psychology.
 She began her teaching career in Orleans and Jefferson Parish Public schools and the Archdiocese of New Orleans in New Orleans, LA.
-She relocated to Montgomery, Alabama where she worked for Montgomery Public Schools in Montgomery, Alabama for 12 years as a social science teacher, then school counselor.
-During this time, she earned a Masters in Education from Alabama State University and Educational Specialist degree from University of West Alabama both in School Counseling.
-After relocating to the area in 2017, Mrs. Johnson-Minor worked for Prince William County Public Schools as a school counselor before coming to Riverbend.
+She relocated to Montgomery, Alabama where she worked for Montgomery Public Schools for 12 years as a social science teacher, then school counselor.
+During this time, she earned a Masters in Education from Alabama State University and Educational Specialist degree from the University of West Alabama both in School Counseling.
+After relocating to Virginia in 2017, Mrs. Johnson-Minor worked for Prince William County Public Schools as a school counselor before coming to Riverbend.

 Mr. Stimmell supervises athletics and VHSL activities for Riverbend.
 He attended Clarion University of Pennsylvania and earned a BS in Social Studies Education.
 He also earned a Master's in Athletic Administration from Western Kentucky University.
 Mr. Stimmell taught social studies and coached football and baseball on the Outer Banks for several years at Manteo High School, before coming to Riverbend in 2004.
 He was the head baseball coach for 10 years and took over as Activities Director in 2010